joheras/CytologyAnomalyDetection/README.md

 This paper includes the code to train the models for detecting anomalies in cytology images.

 - The anomalib folder contains the code to train the models using the [anomalib library](https://github.com/openvinotoolkit/anomalib).
 - The reconstruction folder contains the code to train the models using a GAN model using the [FastAI library](https://www.fast.ai/).
+- The inference folder contains the code to use the model for predictions using a folder.

 ## How to cite